 Mary Rosas - Secretary

-Mary’s career in alliance development spans across the Western Region of the United States mobilizing community groups on issues in the health, pharmaceutical, and the utilities industry.
-In addition, she was a gubernatorial appointee by Governor Arnold Schwarzenegger to serve as Deputy Director of the California Department of Consumer Affairs Division (CCED).
-Here she led a team of 120 with five offices across the state to promote fraud prevention programs by engaging local municipalities and community leaders.
+Mary’s career in alliance development spans across the Western Region of the United States, where she mobilized diverse community groups around issues in the health, pharmaceutical, and utilities industries.
+In addition, she was a gubernatorial appointee by Governor Arnold Schwarzenegger to serve as Deputy Director of the California Department of Consumer Affairs Division.
+There, she led a team of 120 across five offices throughout the state to promote fraud prevention programs by engaging local municipalities and civic leaders.

 Mary was born and raised in the San Fernando Valley and is a resident of Granada Hills, CA.

 Marisa V. Yeager serves as Senior Government Relations Manager for the Los Angeles County Metropolitan Transportation Authority (METRO).
 Marisa has over 26 years of experience in the public sector.
 She holds many civic leadership roles, including serving as a Gubernatorial Appointee for the 46th DAA - Southern California Fair; serving as President of the Agua Mansa Chapter-Old Spanish Trails Association; serving as Political Director for Latinas Lead California; serving as a Member of the University of California, Santa Barbara Alumni Association; and serving as a Member of the Riverside Latino Network.

 Marisa earned her Master’s in Public Policy and Administration at California State University, Long Beach and her B.A. in Political Science with an emphasis in International Relations from the University of California, Santa Barbara.
 She resides in Riverside, CA.